loganthompson/cordova-cardflight/README.md

 ##Getting Started

 The callbacks for readerAttached, readerConnected and readerDisconnected will set themselves immediately, when the plugin receives Cordova's onCordovaReady event.
-On the iOS side, the reader itself is not initialized by the SDK until you set the API tokens.
+On the native side, the reader itself is not initialized by the SDK until you set the API tokens.

 Example:
 ```javascript